Saving for Retirement

 The growth of defined contribution schemes has been given a boost by auto- enrolment of employees for workplace pensions, as the graph below demonstrates.
 Auto-enrolment was phased in from October 2012 and is now fully in force.
 The first round of contribution increases took effect from 6 April 2018 and further increases to employer and employee contributions are due in April 2019.
 If you have been auto- enrolled into a pension in the past five years, the chances are you became a member of a defined contribution arrangement.

 Lifetime ISAs (LISAs) are not pension arrangements, but a variant on the individual savings account (ISA) that was launched in April 2017.
 Their structure looks like pensions because there is a form of tax relief on contributions and a minimum age of 60 for drawing out funds without penalty, unless the cash is used for purchase of a first home.
 In some circumstances, a LISA is preferable to a pension arrangement, but the choice is best made with advice.

 Contributing to pensions

-Contributions to private pensions, whether made by you and/or an employer, generally attract full income tax relief, so if you are an English higher rate taxpayer, a contribution of £100 will cost you a net £60 (£59 in Scotland where the higher rate on earnings is 41%).
+Contributions to private pensions, whether made by you and/or an employer, generally attract full income tax relief, so if you are a higher rate taxpayer in England, Wales or Northern Ireland, a contribution of £100 will cost you a net £60 (it is £59 in Scotland where the higher rate on earnings is 41%).
 The income tax relief is so generous that there is a raft of legislation which places limits upon it.